lpabon/aplo-poc/README.md

 # Aplo
-Creates a Kubernetes cluster of 4 minions, each with 500GB drives, and one master.
+Creates a Kubernetes cluster of 4 minions, each with 500GB drives, and one master on CentOS Atomic Host 7.2+.

 To bring up the cluster, type: